 In the first part of this essay I put considerable emphasis on simple identity – who is gay and why – and not least because it’s harder to establish values, meaning and “vocation” (life direction) where identity is not reasonably well established.
 In anti essentialist Queer theory, identity is not well established but invented and changeable.
 This disposes of ethics beyond the over-simplification “love is love”.
 So I turn now to what gays may want and/or need.

 It’s true that for some gays and those who critically observe them, the answer to what’s wanted might seem as simple as just the party and celebration to which undeniably the more “ecstatic” kind of gay is inclined.
-Beyond eventually hitting it lucky with a special someone, gay males whom I have described as “Uranian”, may want little more than the greatest range of Uranian excitement and stimulation, plus an assured sense of being “different” or “born this way” sufficient to give life the savour of meaning.
+Beyond eventually hitting it lucky with a special someone, gay males whom I have described in the light of especially the astrological evidence as “Uranian”, may want little more than the greatest range of Uranian excitement and stimulation, plus an assured sense of being “different” or “born this way” sufficient to give life the savour of meaning.
 Gay porn caters to nothing if not general excitement and, given that a diet of porn is an aspect of quite a few gay lives, sex may not signify much more than a general state of arousal akin to the masturbation which any dictionary of astrological symbols will give to Uranus (along with homosexuality as though the “gay wanker” jibe was not wholly false!).

 There is in fact a kind of wisdom in the saying “sex is gay football”, which for straights, who may not get the point, means that gays, many of whom never enjoyed sports and team games at school, let off steam through sex.
 It’s all part of the gay difference and the fact needs to be taken into account when judging what looks like and can often be just promiscuous abandon.
 It doesn’t justify what can be dangerous to health, lead to sex addiction and a sense of emptiness in the long term; but it should nonetheless be recalled by those who perceive nothing but the corruption of Sodom and Gomorrah in the excitement (at the same time as possibly they resent the easy hook ups for sex compared with straight mating rituals and ruses).
 However, obviously and even for gays, excitement and letting off steam can’t be all.
 So we look further at what it is is both desired and in need of some kind of management.